 Buer is a Goetic demon depicted as a lion's head with five bent goat legs arranged like a spinning wheel.
 The Buer Drive is a spinning wheel made of bent blades.
 Painwheel's other synthetic parasite, the Gae Bolga, is named after the Celtic hero CuChulainn's spear, that expanded into thirty barbs when it entered a body.
 Since it's already in her body, it bursts out of her skin as multiple spikes.

 Parasoul's living weapon is Krieg (German for "war"), which she uses in conjunction with a Luger Parabellum pistol.
-"Parabellum" is derived from the Latin adage, "If you wish for peace, prepare for war."
+"Parabellum" is derived from the Latin adage Si vis pacem, para bellum - "If you wish for peace, prepare for war."

-While the game is rising in popularity in its native US as more info comes out, so far, a lot of the fanart featured has been by Japanese artists, and Uno Makoto (designer for Witch Blade) has even drawn fanart for Skullgirls.
-Reverge Labs has also noticed this: they plan to release a Japan-exclusive disc (due to Japan's dislike of DLC) after the first batch of DLC.
+While the game rose in popularity in its native US as more info came out, a lot of the initial featured fanart was made by Japanese artists, and Uno Makoto (designer for Witch Blade) had even drawn fanart for Skullgirls.
+Reverge Labs also noticed this: they planned to release a Japan-exclusive disc (due to Japan's dislike of DLC) after the first batch of DLC.

-It's drawn the attention of Japanese fighting-game producers as well; Yoshinori Ono and Daisuke Ishiwatari are both on record as saying they're looking forward to the release of Skullgirls.
+It drew the attention of Japanese fighting-game producers as well; Yoshinori Ono and Daisuke Ishiwatari are both on record as saying they were looking forward to the release of Skullgirls.
 (Ono even tweeted several photos of himself at the Skullgirls booth at New York Comic Con 2011.)

 Goddamned Boss: The Skullgirl herself.
 While Marie can take a lot of punishment and dish it out in spades, most of her attacks are easily avoided provided you play smart.
 When she's down to the last 10% or so of her health, however, she breaks apart into nothing more than a skull and some bones hovering around the Skull Heart.
 In this form, she is very hard to hit due to her tiny hitbox that floats out of the reach of most ground-based attacks, and zips back and forth across the arena to avoid you.
 All the while she's using all of the same attacks she was using in the previous two forms, with the skulls firing in greater numbers.
 While she's (arguably) not difficult enough to put her in SNK Boss level, she's still very, very irritating to fight.